-- A reputable agency will create a unique logo that no one else has, ensuring you don’t infringe on copyrighted or trademarked materials, or, at the very least, you don’t have a similar logo to your competitor.
+A reputable agency will create a unique logo that no one else has.
+They ensure you don’t infringe on copyrighted or trademarked materials, or, at the very least, you don’t have a similar logo to your competitor.

-- Marketing agencies will often provide a styleguide for your brand – this includes your brand fonts and colours, as well as guidelines on how to use the logo to ensure it always looks its best.
+Marketing agencies will often provide a style guide for your brand.
+A style guide includes your brand fonts and colours, as well as guidelines on how to use the logo to ensure it always looks its best.

-- A good agency will provide all the logo files you need for future marketing work.
-This saves money and time when you’re looking for professional print or if you need to use particular files for new design or web projects.
-If your logo is designed in a Microsoft program or Canva, for example, many professional printers won’t accept these logos and will charge you to recreate to the correct filetype.
+A good agency will provide all the logo files you need for future marketing work.
+This saves money and time when you’re looking for professional print or if you need to use particular files for a new design or for web projects.
+If your logo is designed in a Microsoft program or Canva, for example, many professional printers won’t accept these logos and will charge you to recreate to the correct file type.

 At Birdcage Marketing, we absolutely love putting together brand strategies and designing logos.
 In fact, we’ve been trusted by some of Australia’s best startup, small and medium sized businesses to make sure their branding is up to scratch.
 If you’re looking for help with making a statement, contact us today to learn more about our affordable logo design packages for startups and SMEs.

 As a business owner, it can be difficult to know exactly what you should be doing to properly market your business.
 Sure you’ve heard you need an effective website design, to be on social media and the importance of email marketing.
 But with so many avenues, what are the essentials you need to focus on?

 At Birdcage Marketing, our small business marketing consultants have sat down and worked out the top steps you need to take as a small business owner.

 Our essential marketing steps: